 We are in constant communication with our team, whether it is through emails or face-to-face conversations.
 It’s crucial that we understand how our people think and feel so that we can see things from different perspectives and communicate empathetically.
-Not only will this help our messages to be met more positively, but it will also help us to make better decisions for our people and our organisations.
+Not only will this help our messages to be met more positively, but it will also help us to make better decisions for our people and our organizations.

 The goal of leadership communication is rarely to tell but to elicit a response and understand, and then to inspire and motivate the actions we wish people to take.
 Therefore, we should be good at asking open-ended questions that require more than a ‘yes or no’ reply.
 This is how we can encourage more thoughtful answers, which enables us to provide more clarity when needed.

 Body language is a key component of effective communication.
-Positive body language can help us set the tone for a conversation, establish rapport with another person, and influence how they feel about themselves or our organisation.
+Positive body language can help us set the tone for a conversation, establish rapport with another person, and influence how they feel about themselves or our organizsation.

 Active listening is the most important skill of any good leader.
 We must demonstrate that we care for our employees by asking for their opinions, ideas, and feedback.
 We should then focus on listening, without interrupting.

 When we do this, we find that those we are conversing with will be more open to answering our questions to help our understanding of their perspectives.